sruthi-bopparthi/waph-bopparsr/Hackathon/Hackathon1/README.md

 URL : [http://waph-hackathon.eastus.cloudapp.azure.com/xss/level6/echo.php](URL : http://waph-hackathon.eastus.cloudapp.azure.com/xss/level6/echo.php)

-In this case, it looks that the source code uses the htmlentities() method to translate characters into their corresponding HTML entities, which results in the user input being shown on the webpage only as text.
+In this case, htmlentities() method is used to translate characters into their corresponding HTML entities, which results in the input of user being shown on the webpage only as text.
 In this case, JavaScript event listeners are used to initiate an alert.
-In particular, the onclick() event listener is used, which causes the webpage to alert the user whenever a key is struck in the input field.
-This method maintains the security precaution of displaying user input as plain text, but permits the execution of JavaScript code.
+In particular, the onclick() event listener is used, which causes the webpage to alert the user whenever any key is entered in user input.
+The method maintains the security precaution of displaying user input as plain text, but permits the execution of JavaScript code.

 ```